gustavo-kineviz/KnowledgeVault/content/Glossary.md

 ## GUI

 Short for **Graphical User Interface** — a way to interact with software through icons, buttons, and visuals, instead of typing commands.

 ---

+## Hook

+The opening element of a story designed to immediately grab audience attention and create engagement.
+Often uses surprise, relatability, or intriguing questions.

+---